 Additionally, the Employment act in Singapore states that an employee is not allowed to work more than 44 hours a week.
 However, with everyone working from home as well as unforeseen overtime, it is safe to say that individuals are working more than the stipulated amount set.
 Needless to say, this often results in job burnout.

 Learn more about the different qualities one should consider before switching careers.
-Alternatively, find out more about overcoming job burnout when working from home here.

 C. Pros and Cons of a Mid-Life Career Change in Singapore